-Gacela helps you to build modular applications.
+Gacela helps you to build modular applications

-Splitting your project into different modules help in terms of maintainability and scalability.
 It encourages your modules to interact with each other in a unified way by following these rules:

 Module structure